asta7a/econmacropaper2/README.md

 Wherever the diagram is relevant later in the essay, reference it briefly — for example, "as the diagram shows, the movement from Y₁ to Y₂ reflects..."
 Do not write a conclusion.
 Do not include any evaluation, counterarguments, or "however" qualifications that challenge the main argument.
 This is an explanation question only.
 Target: 350–500 words of continuous prose.
+Quality over quantity — a tight, well-reasoned answer scores higher than a long, padded one.

+CHAIN OF REASONING IS ESSENTIAL: AO3 marks are only awarded for developed chains, not single-step assertions.
+Every analytical point must follow a clear logical sequence: cause → mechanism → effect, using connectives such as "this causes…", "which means that…", "therefore…", "as a result…", "this leads to…".
+A minimum of three linked steps is required per chain.
+Do not state a cause and then jump to a conclusion — every intermediate step must be written out.

 KAA paragraph structure:
 K — Knowledge: open with a topic sentence that directly addresses the question and defines the key concept precisely.
 A1 — Application: apply the concept to the real UK economy using a specific, quantified statistic with its date.
-A2 — Analysis: develop the causal mechanism through at least three logical steps.
+A2 — Analysis: build a clear, step-by-step causal chain of at least three logical steps.
 Use: "this causes…", "which leads to…", "therefore…", "as a result…", "this is because…".
-Where the diagram appears here, continue the prose immediately after the diagram instructions by referencing it.
+Where the diagram appears here, continue the prose immediately after the diagram instructions by referencing it — name the specific shift shown and explain what it means in the context of the answer.

 ──────────────────────────────────────────
 25-MARK EVALUATION QUESTION